threepointone/glamor-inline/README.md

 - progressively load just the precise css you need, precisely when you need it
 - based on ideas [in this post](https://jakearchibald.com/2016/link-in-body/)
+- doesn't break react checksums

 cons
 ---

 - hyper optimization
 - unclear runtime characteristics
-- breaks react checksums

 todo
 ---
 - stream it
-- try not to break checksums